Things you didn’t know about Tin Can API (xAPI, Experience API)

 And the answer is — we can track our eLearning courses wrapped in Tin Can API using an LRS — a new term.
 LRS means “Learning Record Store”.
 As many say, we don’t need an LMS for Tin Can but most of us do not know that having an LRS is mandatory for Tin Can courses in order keep track.

-What is an LRS?
+What is a a Learning Record Store (LRS)?
 How is it different from LMS?

 A Learning Record Store (LRS) stores learning records and enables exporting raw learning data.
 LRSs are a new type of storage systems that allow the Tin Can API to offer a lot of new capabilities, but LRSs don’t replace LMSs.
 LRSs are more likely to be components of LMSs.